A Python-Based Framework for

 22nd, 2019 • Phoenix, Arizona

 The purpose of this tutorial was to introduce the computer architecture research community to the features and capabilities of the new version of PyMTL, a Python-based hardware generation, simulation, and verification framework.
 This half-day tutorial was held on Saturday, June 22nd, 2019, co-located with ISCA-46 in Phoenix, AZ.
-Over fourty researchers participated in the workshop, which included a mix of presentations and hands-on activities.
+Over forty researchers participated in the tutorial, which included a mix of presentations and hands-on activities.

 Why PyMTL? — Computer architecture researchers are increasingly exploring the hardware and software aspects of accelerator-centric architectures, and this has resulted in a trend towards implementing accelerators at the register-transfer level and even fabricating accelerator-centric test chips.
 However, the conventional wisdom is that designing, implementing, testing, and evaluating RTL accelerators is a complex, time-consuming, and frustrating process.
 These challenges in the computer architecture research community mirror the challenges faced by commercial, government, and hobbyist hardware designers.
 These challenges have motivated some design teams to augment or even replace traditional domain-specific hardware description languages (HDLs) with a mix of different high-level hardware generation, simulation, and verification frameworks.
 PyMTL is a next-generation Python-based framework that unifies hardware generation, simulation, and verification into a single environment.
 The Python language provides a flexible dynamic type system, object-oriented programming paradigms, powerful reflection and introspection, lightweight syntax, and rich standard libraries.
 PyMTL builds upon these productivity features to enable a designer to write more succinct descriptions, to avoid crossing any language boundaries for development, testing, and evaluation, and to use the complete expressive power of the host language for verification, debugging, instrumentation, and profiling.
 The hope is that PyMTL can reduce time-to-paper (or time-to-solution) by improving the productivity of design, implementation, verification, and evaluation.